 He watched as Shun guzzled the drink down.
 "I ask because for as long as I've taught, I've never met anyone who came here with a long sleeved hooded shirt and pants.
 This place is notorious for its weather.
-During the day, it never falls below a hundred and determining on the volcano and where you are at can be between 130-150 degrees." he looked down at Shun's glass and casually filled it up.
+During the day, it never falls below a hundred and determining on the volcano and where you are at can be between 130-150 degrees," he looked down at Shun's glass and casually filled it up.

 "I didn't plan on it," he stopped midsentence and took another drink.
 He didn't want to tell him they stripped him in the middle of a bedroom full of kids and threw on whatever was nearby; but he didn't have to lie either.
-"I don't own many clothes.
+"I don't own a lot of clothes.
 I knew it would be hot, but I didn't think," he looked at his empty cup and Daidalos had already filled it up.
 Shun gave a weak half smile, at least the teacher here was nice.

 "The curse?" questioned Shun.
 Was this what the sailor was talking about?

 Shun thought of the dolphins.
 They looked like they didn't want to be near Andromeda Island.
-Ikki said dolphins are really smart too.
+Ikki said dolphins were really smart too.
 His eyes looked over toward his half full glass and turned toward the Master.
 Something else was troubling his mind.
 He seemed nice, but there was always this sad tone to his voice regardless of the subject.

 His green eyes looked up.
 Ikki was always into that part of the Greco-Roman classes.
 "Gladiators earned them when they fight well and survived in the coliseum then they receive it," Shun shut his eyes as he tried to think of the word for it.